Process reference

 In more detail, it affects the process execution in two main ways:

-1. The process is executed only if the files declared in the output block do not exist in the directory specified by the storeDir directive.
-When the files exist the process execution is skipped and these files are used as the actual process result.
+outputblock do not exist in the directory specified by thestoreDirdirective.
+When the files exist the process execution is skipped and these files are used as the actual process result.Whenever a process is successfully completed the files listed in the

 The following example shows how to use the storeDir directive to create a directory containing a BLAST database for each species specified by an input parameter:

-process formatBlastDatabases {
+process make_blast_db {

 storeDir '/db/genomes'